mai-thao/docker-playground/README.md

 without any compatibility issues!
 It's like a portable box bundled with everything needed to run your cool application._

 ## Install Docker
+*Kep in mind that these instructions are for Mac - Apple Silicon.*

 1) Download Docker from: https://docs.docker.com/get-started/get-docker/